linux-minidisc/linux-minidisc/README.md

 Added `netmd_minidisc_*()` functions to query disc name, group membership of a track, group name and whether a group is empty or not.
 This again combines logic that existed twice in `netmdcli` and QHiMDTransfer for some time.

+## More intelligent "LP:" prefix stripping

+MDLP recorders prefix LP2/LP4 recordings with "LP:" in the title, which is shown on non-MDLP recorders.
+Instead of stripping a leading "LP:" unconditionally, only strip it for LP2/LP4 tracks.
+This allows SP tracks to begin with "LP:" if needed.